AworkofKC/cybersecurity-portfolio/README.md

 Welcome!
 I'm on a mission to protect, audit, and analyze in the digital world.
 Currently completing the Google Cybersecurity Certificate – **Course 1 complete ✅**

-## 🧭 My Focus
+## Areas of Focus (In Progress)

+- SOC Fundamentals
-- Security Auditing & Risk Assessments
+- Risk & Vulnerability Management
 - Compliance & Governance
-- Threat Detection & Prevention
-- SOC Fundamentals
+- Cybersecurity Fundamentals
+- Introduction to Penetration Testing & Red Teaming

 ## 📚 Coursework Progress
 - ✅ Course 1: Foundations of Cybersecurity - Complete